kiharalab/CryoREAD/README.md

 [Map_Resolution] is the resolution of the deposited maps.
 [num_thread] specifies the number of cpus used for fragment-based sequence assignment.

-"--refine" should be removed if you can not successfully install Phenix correctly.
+"--refine" should be removed if you can not successfully install Phenix/coot correctly,which may result in nucleotides that do not satisfy some geometry and chemical constraints.

 Example Command:
 ```